LiNCS-lab/usAge/README.md

 `corpus_path`
 File path to the directory where the **tagged & adjusted** corpus is stored.
 The directory should only contain transcripts with the following format:
 - .txt

-`language`
-The language of the transcription you want to process, as it uses a dictionnary to evaluate words existence.
-Find the supported languages [here](https://abiword.github.io/enchant/).
-(e.g.: en_CA, fr_CA, etc.)

 **Optional Flags**